clstmbrly/Practice-Testing-Area/fpki_hottopic_ms_contstraint.md

 4. What Windows versions are affected?&nbsp;&nbsp;_All Windows versions (e.g., Windows 10, Server 2016, legacy client-server OSs)._
 5. Will the GPO distribution affect IPSec certificates if the server authentication bit is enabled and when used with Microsoft OSs?&nbsp;&nbsp;_Yes, this could affect any certificate asserting server authentication._

+### Option 2
-### Option 2:<br>(Greatest potential impact on operations and mission-critical systems).&nbsp;&nbsp;Microsoft continues to distribute the FCPCA (COMMON) Root CA certificate with the server authentication trust bit enabled, but with an added _Domain Constraint_
+#### (Greatest potential impact on operations and mission-critical systems).&nbsp;&nbsp;Microsoft continues to distribute the FCPCA (COMMON) Root CA certificate with the server authentication trust bit enabled, but with an added _Domain Constraint_

 * **Result 1:**&nbsp;&nbsp;With the added _domain constraint_, your users will get errors from Microsoft Edge/IE or Chrome for any FPKI CA-issued, SSL certificate, if it doesn't include a fully qualified domain name: _.gov_, _.us_, _.mil_, or IP address.
 The Microsoft Certificate Trust List (CTL) globally enforces this constraint through the Microsoft Certificate Trust List (CTL).
 Network domain administrators can't modify this constraint.